westlab/Plugfest-2020/PITCHME.md

 - Expression flexibility improvement
  - User Property was given and error codes are improved.
 - End-to-end message acceptance confirmation is supported.
-- MQTT v3 defined little about broker, and MQTT extend the definition.
-However, MQTT broker design had flexibility.
-MQTT v5 defines many broker design rules.
+- MQTT v3 did not give enough definition to broker design.
+It cause a multiple interpretation in designing MQTT broker.
+HQTT v5 gives many definitions for broker design.

 +++